r-barnes/richdem/README.md

 `tests/srtm_region/nasa_srtm3_small.layout` test (see the `README.md` file in that directory for further information), which tests the "many" mode on a 3x3 excerpt of the SRTM Region 3 data.

+Subdirectories of `tests` contain directions for acquiring the datasets and example jobs for running them using SLURM.